makrai/notes/cummins18-speech-health.md

     * No audio only scores directly comparable with the baseline are given in
     * The audio-visual approach achieved a RMSE of 5.97.
 For the interested
   * a unification of both CNN approaches is presented in [133]
-  * The winning approach [134] exploited the provided patient interview transcripts to identify salient topics and segments
+  * The winning approach [134] exploited the patient interview transcripts to identify salient topics and segments
-    * random forest regression on the baseline audio and visual features corresponding to these segments.
-This method was
+    * random forest regression on the baseline audio and visual features corresponding to these segments
     * augmented with semantic features, which were manually extracted using the Linguistic Inquiry and Word Count (LIWC) text analysis program [135]
     * The combined approach utilising acoustic, visual and semantic features